atxtechbro/tech-skills-gym/README.md

 - Present challenges one at a time with appropriate pacing
 - Track progress through a learning journey
 - Allow natural conversation and follow-up questions
-- Generate documentation of skills acquired
+- Document skills acquired along the way

 ## Repository Structure

-- `/prompts` - Effective prompts that generate learning experiences
+- `/prompts` - Collection of effective learning prompts
-- `/certificates` - Documentation of completed learning paths
+- `AmazonQ.md` - Core observations and insights about creating learning experiences

 ## Tags